dfuchslin/midpixels/README.md

 ## Background

-Using a customized test harness (ibus usb adapter, custom code), I sent all possible 8-bit values to a MID display and mapped the pixels for each character.
+Using a customized test harness (IBUS USB adapter, custom code), I sent all possible 8-bit values to a MID display and mapped the pixels for each character.
 There are a total of 144 displayable characters/symbols.
-See the map in [characters.js](./src/characters.js).
+See the pixel map in [characters.js](./src/characters.js).

 ## Building the font